conda-forge/hydra-core-feedstock/README.md

 Installing hydra-core
 =====================

-Installing `hydra-core` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `hydra-core` from the `conda-forge/label/hydra-core_dev` channel can be achieved by adding `conda-forge/label/hydra-core_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/hydra-core_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `hydra-core` can be installed with `conda`:
+Once the `conda-forge/label/hydra-core_dev` channel has been enabled, `hydra-core` can be installed with `conda`:

 ```
 conda install hydra-core